Everyone has a happy place they go to.

 Gross National Happiness is to measure out progress by how happy we really are.
-Are we working or “doing” to live or are we following what makes us happy.
+Are we working “doing” to live or are we “being” happy first?
+We can combine work and happiness.
 The most productive people are happy in that they are working at what makes them happy.
 Happy people don’t bully others.
 Happy people are healthy.
 Happy people help others.
 Happy people are not fighting as they found what makes them fulfilled.
 Unhappy people do the opposite.

 Worldpeacefull is a Happy Place

 It is an outgrowth or flower of Worldpeacefull, as happiness empowers a peaceful world.
 This website is packed full of ideas and workshops that you can play with.
 Feel free to visit Worldpeacefull for peace education, media and books.
-Worldpeacefull Empowerment Anti-Bullying Training is to re-establish a happy place.
-Workplace Bullying workshops (empowering nonviolence) and Wellbeing Workshops empowers resiliency and reconnecting to emotional intelligence to facilitate harmonious cultures.
-Sorrow/Happiness are the two faces that are often depicted in the clown.
-It is to recognise that life oscillates.
-However, it is critical that organisations do not suppress emotions, it is to come to terms with emotions and learn how to express them proactively.
-This ensures resentment and depression doesn’t arise.
 Creativity is unleashed when people feel free to express themselves. www.worldpeacefull.com

 A Worldpeacefull awakens reconciliation as a sustainable future by developing inner peace, conflict resolution, anti-bullying, truthful communications, pro-activism and e-books to share how we can develop peaceful behaviours.
 Visit www.worldpeacefull.com

 In the words of Kahil Gibran: